 As per the NAIA Eligibility Rules, an entering freshman student must be a graduate of an accredited high school or be fully accepted as a regular student in good academic standing as defined by St. Thomas University.
 An entering freshman is defined as a student who, upon becoming identified with an institution, has not been previously identified with an institution(s) of higher learning for two semesters or three quarters (or equivalent).
-An entering freshman must meet two of the three entry-level requirements to participate in athletics at St. Thomas University:
+An entering freshman must meet two of the three entry-level requirements to participate in athletics at St. Thomas University if they do not graduate high school with a minimum 2.3 grade point average:

-- Achieve a minimum of 18 on the Enhanced ACT or 970 on the SAT (math and verbal only).
+Achieve a minimum of 18 on the Enhanced ACT or 970 on the SAT (math and verbal only).
 The ACT/SAT test must be taken on a national or international testing date and certified to the institution prior to the beginning of each term in which the student initially participates (residual tests are not acceptable).
 The SAT score of 970 or higher must be achieved on the CRITICAL READING and MATH sections of the SAT.
-Scores must be achieved on a single test date, and the test score must be sent directly from the testing center to the University and to the NAIA Eligibility Center.
-Exception: Tests taken March 1, 2016-April 30, 2019 require a composite score of ACT 16 and SAT 860 - 2.
-Achieve a minimum overall high school grade point average of 2.50 on a 4.00 scale (the NAIA requires a 2.00 GPA), and send official transcripts to both St. Thomas University Admissions and the NAIA Eligibility Center. - 3.
+Scores must be achieved on a single test date, and the test score must be sent directly from the testing center to the University and to the NAIA Eligibility Center

 Graduate in the top half of your high school graduating class.
 If the class rank does not appear on the transcript, a letter from the principal or headmaster will be accepted but must be written on the school's letterhead and with the school's official seal, stating that the student meets the class rank requirement.